koi-ama/koi-ama.github.io/essays/reflect.md

 Two things felt like instant wins: (1) **type inference** is generous enough that I don’t have to decorate every variable; and (2) **union types + narrowing** let me model real-world “this or that” states without booleans everywhere.
 Compared to plain JS, the editor feedback loop is night-and-day; compared to Java, I get types **and** the expressiveness of modern ES.

 ## What I learned beyond syntax (ES6 + TS together)
-The module pushed me to treat ES6 features as the default: 『『『import/export』』』 for module boundaries, arrow functions for clarity, and 『『『const』』』 by default.
+The module pushed me to treat ES6 features as the default: ```import/export``` for module boundaries, arrow functions for clarity, and ```const``` by default.
 Layering TS on top adds safer APIs.
 I also adopted a stricter mental model: functions are pure by default, data is immutable unless mutation buys me performance, and types describe *contracts* I can discuss with teammates.

 A small example from a WOD-style scoring task was to accept user input as either numbers or strings and still return a safe result: